 Disabling a user’s account, instead of deleting, will keep the user’s content as it is.
 This’ll ensure that you won’t have to do any additional work in order to allow access to the user again.
 All you’ll have to do then is just enable the user account.
 That’s it.
 Once enabled, the user will be able to access the site exactly as before.

-So, how can you disable a user account instead of deleting it?
+So, how can you disable WordPress user account instead of deleting it?
 RegistrationMagic has the answer.
 RegistrationMagic is the most complete user management tool you can have on WordPress.
 Therefore, in this tutorial, we are going to see how we can disable WordPress user without deleting their account using RegistrationMagic.

 Managing User Accounts